EthanDP/ceam-carving/README.md

-# ceam-carving
+# Ceam Carving
-An minimal implementation of image seam carving written in C with no dependencies.
+An minimal implementation of image seam carving written in C with no dependencies (other than standard libraries).